Spacing of the Feet for Different Starting Positions

 Three-Point Start

 For the three-point starts, I suggest having the front foot about a shoe length or maybe a little more from the line, and then place the rear foot far enough back and under the hip for a good base.
-I love the way Kevin White sets up for his 40 in this video, getting his feet positioned, and from a forward position on the ground, walks the hands back to the line while raising the hips.
-This method can also be used when practicing starts from blocks using both three-point and four-point starting positions.
-Raising the hips while walking the hands back makes it easier to aim and direct the hips and body up the track.
+I love the way Kevin White sets up for his 40 in this video, getting his feet positioned, and from a forward position on the ground, walks the hands back to the line while raising the hips and loading his joints.
+This method can be used not only when doing three and four point starts without blocks, but when also practicing starts from blocks using both three-point and four-point starting positions.
+Raising the hips while walking the hands back can make it easier to aim and direct the hips and body up the track for a good launch.
+Since one hand is on the track it shares in the bearing of weight (not too much though) as well as helping achieve the effective total body lean, I've described previously.
+In the "Four Point Start" section below, toward the end of the Tom Tellez video, he demonstrates how the hands accept body weight when in a good "set" position.
+This can also be applied to the single hand that is on the ground during the three-point starting position.

 Athletes should be on the balls of the feet as seen in the video.
-As with all starts, the weight is centered more on the side of the front leg, especially when the athlete is in the "set" position and poised to react well and explode.
+As with all starts, the weight is centered more on the side of the front leg, especially when the athlete is in the "set" position.
+The joints should be properly loaded, with the athlete poised to react well and explode down the track with big enough movements.
 With the three-point start, in order to center the weight toward the front leg, the athlete will feel pressure over on the hand that is on the ground.
 More specifically, the hip/glute area of that front leg will likely be a focal point of where the weight is centered.

-As for the three-point start, it is a mistake to place the hands down on the track, spaced as they would for a four-point start, then lift up one hand.
+For the three-point start, when in the "set" position, with the hips up and torso angled downward, and before running, there should be that effective total body lean that will allow for a good reaction and movement up the track.
+This lean should be done with the hips high enough and torso and head angled downward with eyes looking down and back.
+Athlete is poised to explode up and out and down the track with a good acceleration posture.
+The body should be at about 45 degrees when extending into the first stride.
+It is a mistake to place the hands down on the track, spaced as they would for a four-point start, then lift up one hand.
 This will result in a balance problem.
 The hand on the ground needs to be positioned closer to the center of the body for effective balancing.
-The action of the hand that is on the ground during the starting action should be a sweeping back and up in coordination with the downward, forward, and upward movement of the other arm.
+During the fast reaction to the starting stimulus, ideally, the action of the hand that is on the ground during the starting action should be a sweeping back and up in coordination with the downward, forward, and upward movement of the other arm.
 A common mistake is for the hand on the ground to be basically just picked up, instead of the arms properly coordinating with the legs.
 Although football players using the three-point stance when getting timed in forty yard dashes are allowed to start without a command or signal, I suggest learning to position and balance to react and respond well as I described for the standing start.
 It is just a matter of being accustomed to that particular position.

 Four Point Start Without Starting Blocks